 Travel insurance guards against unforeseen happenings that take place during a holiday.
-A basic package will likely cover you against medical bills and compensate you for theft.
-More comprehensive policies can cover your flight or the right to a refund if you have to cancel.
+A basic package will likely cover you against emergency medical treatment / medical expenses and compensate you for theft.
+More comprehensive policies can cover your flight or the right to a refund regarding trip cancellation.

 What are the Benefits of Travel Insurance?

 What benefits one traveller may not benefit another.
-Overall, a travel insurance policy can cover your health, monies spent, and most possessions and cut down on everyday worries:
+Overall, travel insurance plans can cover your health, monies spent, and most possessions and cut down on everyday worries:

 · Refunds for travel delays

 Those who opt to book early tend to find the best holiday deals.
-A Forbes study showed the majority of travellers (64%) are concerned about flight delays and cancellations.
+A Forbes study showed the majority of travellers (64%) are concerned about upcoming trip cancellations and flight delays.
 Circumstances can change in the 6-12 month wait between booking a trip and taking off.

-And, of course, no one can decide when a health issue or personal accident might happen.
-Furthermore, freak events might lead to a cancelled flight, or unforeseen problems might see your chosen hotel close its doors.
+And, of course, no one can decide when a health issue or accidental injury might happen.
+Furthermore, freak events and emergency situations might lead to a cancelled flight, or unforeseen problems might see your chosen hotel close its doors.
 Travel insurance will often compensate you for such events.

 · Theft or loss